-632. There will be occasions when it is necessary to consider whether the offending is of such a kind that former students at the school might have been victims.
+- 632. There will be occasions when it is necessary to consider whether the offending is of such a kind that former students at the school might have been victims.
 An example is where a member of the staff of the OSHC service of a school has been employed for several years before being arrested.
 The nature of the offending might be such that it gives rise to a suspicion that children who had been in that service in earlier years might also have been victims of the offending.
 In cases of that kind it is appropriate to write to the parents of those children and inform them of the offending.
 The letter should include the information sheet that would have been distributed at a meeting of parents.
-It must be recognised that it might not be possible to contact all of the parents of those children as they might have changed address.

-633. Similarly, there will be occasions when it is desirable, if not necessary, to inform another school that a member of staff has been charged with a sexual offence.
-If, for example, a member of the staff of the Out of School Hours Care service has been charged with an offence and that person has been employed in the Out of School Hours Care services at other schools in the preceding years, it is desirable to inform those other schools of the alleged offending.
-It is desirable for the other schools to be informed so that they in turn are in a position to inform those parents who had children in the Out of School Hours Care services at those schools.
-Once again, it might not be possible to notify all those parents as some will have changed addresses.
+It must be recognised that it might not be possible to contact all of the parents of those children as they might have changed address. - 633.
+Similarly, there will be occasions when it will be desirable, if not necessary, to inform another school that a member of staff has been charged with committing a sexual offence.
+The matter of Harvey again provides an example.
+Before commencing duty at Largs Bay Primary School in December 2006 Harvey had been employed as the OSHC service Director at Le Fevre Peninsula Primary School and at Westport Primary School.
+The Department sent letters to the principal and to the chairperson of the governing council at each of those schools.
+In each case, the letter to the principal enclosed a letter to be sent to parents of students at each school.
+The letter to parents was in similar terms to the letter sent on 2 November 2012 to the parents at Largs Bay Primary School.
+It was desirable for those schools to be notified so that they in turn were in a position to inform those parents who had children in the OSHC service at that school.
+Once again, there will be limits upon the ability to notify all parents as some will have changed address.